Vrbo Arbitrage: An Accounting Guide for QuickBooks

 How to Automate Vrbo Arbitrage Accounting

-With Bnbtally (by Tallylytics), you can automate your Vrbo arbitrage accounting so that you can focus on building a more profitable business.
+With Bnbtally, you can automate your Vrbo arbitrage accounting so that you can focus on building a more profitable business.
 We’ll discuss how to use the preset settings in this section, which are designed for syncing reservations for a Vrbo arbitrage business model.
 Here we’ll make use of the chart of accounts discussed above.

 Bnbtally Listing Presets